 Though a bit pricey (with 12 dollarsOystersyesters and another 10 dollars for a glass of wine, the entire charm of grabbing a bit at the South Bank is unparalleled.

-It takes you through various Brisbane hot spots in Brisbane, including Eagle Street and the South Bank, along with the inner city stretch of the Brisbane River, and runs from 6 am until midnight.
+It takes you through various popular places to visit in Brisbane, including Eagle Street and the South Bank, along with the inner city stretch of the Brisbane River and runs from 6 am until midnight.